kontist/kontist.github.io/index.markdown

 For exploring the API we recommend the [Playground application](/playground).

-When you are ready for implementation you first you need to [register your own application](/console) with us as an OAuth2 client.
+When you are ready for implementation you first need to [register your own application](/console) with us as an OAuth2 client.
 Then you can use your application to create an access token to access Kontist on behalf of a user.
 With that access token you then can make requests to our `/api/graphql` endpoint.

 For an easier start we provide you with [our SDK](/sdk).